Mateo Barać

-Mateo Barać ([matěo bǎra:tɕ]; born 20 July 1994) is a Croatian football defender who plays for Belgian club Oostende on loan from Krylia Sovetov Samara.
+Mateo Barać ([matěo bǎra:tɕ]; born 20 July 1994) is a Croatian football defender who plays for Varaždin.

 Club career

 Early career

 Born and raised in Sinj, Barać started his youth career at the local Junak Sinj.
 At the age of 17 he joined the Hajduk Split youth academy, winning the national U-19 championship with the club, but did not receive a professional contract at the end of his academy period, so he returned to third-tier Junak.

-Following his first senior-level season playing in his hometown, he signed a 3 year contract with the Swiss second-tier team FC Wohlen in July 2014, but his contract was rescinded the following month as Barać couldn't get a Swiss work permit.
+Following his first senior-level season playing in his hometown, he signed a three-year contract with the Swiss second-tier team FC Wohlen in July 2014, but his contract was rescinded the following month as Barać couldn't get a Swiss work permit.

 Barać then moved back to Croatia, signing with second-tier Hrvatski Dragovoljac for the remainder of the season, but missed most of it due to injury.

 NK Šibenik

 Barać joined second-tier Šibenik in the summer of 2015, which was at the time coached by Mirko Labrović, his fellow native from Sinj, playing regularly and almost qualifying for the first tier.